 For a learner, the better question is not 'what percent pass?'
 It is 'what official topics and job evidence tell me how to prepare?'
 Security+ is most useful when it is connected to hands-on security operations, risk, incident-response, network, identity, and documentation practice.

-Official Security+ facts in the current seed
+Official Security+ facts in the sources cited here

 | Security+ fact | Current RoleMath source-backed value | How to use it |